w7sst/MorseRunner/.github/CONTRIBUTING.md

 When your work is complete, the PR will be submitted for review by one or more of the reviewers.

-1. **Reference any relavent issues** or supporting documentation in your PR (for example, "Closes #13.")
+1. **Reference any relevant issues** or supporting documentation in your PR (for example, "Closes #13.")
 Usually a PR has an associated Issue #.

 1. **Include screen shots of the before and after** if your change involves changes to the UI.
 Drag/drop the changes into your pull request.